CeceXX/ProgrammaInformatica1/README.md

-# Welcome to our school project
+# Welcome to our C school project

-Purposely made it public to spread the love of programming with other classmates.
+We decided to make the project public to spread the love of programming with everyone.